5 Experts Weigh in On How Foldable Phones Will Change DevOps & Testing

-Folding smartphones, while new to the market, are desirable to consumers.
+The evolution of smartphones has been remarkable.
+And folding smartphones, while new to the market, are desirable to consumers.
 When unfolded, they offer more screen space that consumers covet.
 And best of all, this added screen space comes without sacrificing the portability and convenience of a typical smartphone.

 With new folding phones in use, what does that mean for your apps?
 How will DevOps teams need to adjust and prepare for these expected changes?